wing5wong/artisan-whs-static/source/_news/2019-11-12_a-perfect-fit-for-panto.md

 show_in_slider: true
 date: 2019-11-11T21:38:24.308Z
 ---
-With her impish grin and upbeat personality **Freyja Wrigglesworth** is the perfect fit to play Buttons in Repertory Theatre's forthcoming production of Cinders:the True Story.
+**With her impish grin and upbeat personality Freyja Wrigglesworth is the perfect fit to play Buttons in Repertory Theatre's forthcoming production of _Cinders: the True Story._**

 Buttons, of course, is the manservant in the home of Baron Hardup, hopelessly in love with Cinderella, and like her, very much taken for granted.